Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 High Cost of Adoption & Implementation

 Many users would be required to upgrade to the latest and greatest devices that support passwordless functionality.
 This not only rules out a big portion of users in poorer parts of the world but begs to ask the question of whether companies would allocate a bigger budget to their employees in providing these devices.
-Investing in a new passwordless software and hardware infrastructure can be extremely expensive in the early adoption phase.
+Investing in new passwordless software and hardware infrastructure can be extremely expensive in the early adoption phase.
 This is especially the case for companies with a large customer base and many employees.
 According to Sectigo, a computer security company based in the US, the software or applications that enable OTP/magic link facilities on a company website generally cost around $25 to $1,000 per month (depending on the service provider and how frequently it’s used).
 Never mind these high monthly expenses, the cost your company faces in replacing employee hardware devices, tokens, and cards are far greater than simply resetting passwords or implementing password policies in some cases.

 No User Protection in the Event of Device Theft or SIM Swapping